EliasOenal/verity/doc/cci.md

 # Chat Application

 The chat application implements basic chat room functionality on the Verity network.
 It works by sending notify Cubes to a notify key that serves as a chat room.
 The nodes participating in the chat will retrieve the most recent Cubes and render them chronologically sorted.
-It populates the `Application`, `Relates_To` and `Payload` fields.
+It populates the `Application`, `Relates_To` and `Payload` and `Username` fields.

-Messages are prefixed with "username: " to allow for easy identification of the sender.
-They optionally may reference their identity MUC using the `MYPOST` field and signatures (using the identity MUC's key) as proof of authorship.
+They optionally may reference their identity MUC using the <strike>`MYPOST`</strike> (TODO: Define new field) field and signatures (using the identity MUC's key) as proof of authorship.

 **Application Identifier**: `chat`